-There are two different status bars a vertical bar on the right side of the display and a horizontal bar on the top of the display.
+There are two different status bars a vertical bar on the left or right side of the display and a horizontal bar on the top of the display.

 These settings control which status bars are displayed.
-Note that you can also select these using the buttons on the top and right of the Navigate tab.
+Note that you can also select these using the buttons on the top and left/right of the Navigate tab.

-- Precise Course: (Only SEAiq Pilot) When enabled, course is shown with an extra degree of precision (359.9°).
-This should only be enabled if you know your course sensor has the required level of precision.
+Precise Heading (Only SEAiq Pilot) : When enabled, heading is displayed with an extra degree of precision (359.9°).
+This should only be enabled if you know your heading sensor has the required level of precision.

 If all of the settings are not present but at least COG, SOG, and HDG are present then a simplified analysis is shown that only has 1 lateral speed in place of the bow and stern that corresponds to the lateral speed of the GPS antenna.
 In this case, GPS is shown for the lateral motion and NA for where the stern motion would have been shown.